 Pack the Vans was a huge success!
 View the pictures and videos below to see how much was donated, and you can see that the vans were definitely PACKED.
 Thank you so much to everyone who supported Specialty Heating & Cooling and The Good Neighbor Center.
 Everyone who donated to Pack the Vans, you truly helped make a difference in many people’s lives!

-While Pack the Vans may be over, people and families are always in need, if you are looking for further involvement or wanting to donate please visit Good Neighbor Center.
+While Pack the Vans may be over, people and families are always in need, if you are looking for further involvement or wanting to donate please visit Good Neighbor Center online today.

 Help Specialty Heating & Cooling Pack the Vans FULL of clothing and canned food for the Good Neighbor Center!
 Make a difference in families lives by dropping off these much needed items at Specialty Heating and Cooling’s office.